tvjsx/trading-vue-nuxt/README.md

 npm run dev
 ```

-Thanks @Bearfinn for making the initial boilerplate.
+Thanks to @Bearfinn for making the initial boilerplate.